Trade and American Politics

 To answer questions about the origins and outcomes of collective action, political scientists increasingly turn to datasets with social network information culled from online sources.
 However, a fundamental question of external validity remains untested: are the relationships measured between a person and her online peers informative of the kind of offline, "real-world" relationships to which network theories typically speak?
 This article offers the first direct comparison of the nature and consequences of online and offline social ties, using data collected via a novel network elicitation technique in an experimental setting.
 We document strong, robust similarity between online and offline relationships.
 This parity is not driven by shared identity of online and offline ties, but a shared nature of relationships in both domains.
 Our results affirm that online social tie data offer great promise for testing long-standing theories in the social sciences about the role of social networks.
 [Paper]

 Multilevel regression and post-stratification (MRP) is the current gold standard for extrapolating opinion data from nationally representative surveys to smaller geographic units.
-However, innovations in non-parametric machine learning methods can further improve the researcher's ability to extrapolate opinion data to a unit of interest.
-I propose a modified version of MRP that replaces the multilevel model with a non-parametric classifier called Bayesian Additive Regression Trees (BART or, when combined with post-stratification, BARP).
-I compare both methods across a number of data contexts, finding that BARP consistently outperforms MRP.
-I provide an R package that applies the BARP method to user-provided data.
+However, innovations in non-parametric machine learning methods can further improve the researcher's ability to extrapolate opinion data to a geographic unit of interest.
+I test an ensemble of machine learning algorithms and find that there is room for substantial improvement on the multilevel model via more sophisicated methods of regularization.
+I propose a modified version of MRP that replaces the multilevel model with a non-parametric approach called Bayesian Additive Regression Trees (BART or, when combined with post-stratification, BARP).
+I compare both methods across a number of data contexts, demonstrating the benefits of applying more powerful regularization methods to extrapolate opinion data to target geographical units.
+I provide an R package that implements the BARP method.